Early stages of collective cell invasion: Biomechanics: Young modulus threshold and adhesion in durotaxis

-We consider two cell types (passive and active).
-Their adhesion dynamics depend on the stiffness thresholds ($E_{\theta c}$ for passive cells, $E_{\theta m}$ for active cells), the cell populations ($N_m$ for active cells, $N_c$ for passive cells, and $N_{\text{total}}$ overall) and the cell-cell and cell-substrate adhesion parameters, $J(\sigma(\mathbf{x}), \sigma(\mathbf{x}'))$ in Eq~(\ref{eq5}).
-The latter adopt different values with respect to a reference adhesion $J_\text{ref}$, which we denote by \begin{itemize} \item $J_{cs}= j_{cs} J_{\text{ref}}$: passive cell-substrate adhesion, \item $J_{cc}= j_{cc} J_{\text{ref}}$: passive cell-passive cell adhesion, \item $J_{cm}= j_{cm} J_{\text{ref}}$: passive cell-active cell adhesion, \item $J_{mm}= j_{mm} J_{\text{ref}}$: active cell-active cell adhesion, \item $J_{ms}= j_{ms} J_{\text{ref}}$: active cell-substrate adhesion. \end{itemize} Lower (resp.\ higher) adhesion parameter values facilitate (resp.\ impede) adhesion.
-The relative values between adhesion parameters are critical: If $j_{cs} = j_{cm}> j_{cc}$ for example, passive cells prefer to adhere to each other preferably than adhering to the substrate or to active cells.
-Through a qualitative analysis, we have identified in the Supplementary Table S1 seven dynamic patterns based on variations in adhesion parameters, substrate stiffness, and cell populations:
+We consider two cell types (passive and motile).
+Their adhesion dynamics depend on their YMT ($E_{\theta c}$ for passive, $E_{\theta m}$ for motile cells), the cell populations ($N_m$ motile, $N_c$ passive cells with $N_{\text{total}}=N_c+N_m$), and the cell-cell and cell-substrate adhesion parameters, $J(\sigma(\mathbf{x}), \sigma(\mathbf{x}'))$, in Eq~(\ref{eq5}).
+The latter adopt different values with respect to a reference adhesion $J_\text{ref}$, which we denote by \begin{itemize} \item $J_{cs}= j_{cs} J_{\text{ref}}$: passive cell-substrate adhesion, \item $J_{cc}= j_{cc} J_{\text{ref}}$: passive cell-passive cell adhesion, \item $J_{cm}= j_{cm} J_{\text{ref}}$: passive cell-motile cell adhesion, \item $J_{mm}= j_{mm} J_{\text{ref}}$: motile cell-motile cell adhesion, \item $J_{ms}= j_{ms} J_{\text{ref}}$: motile cell-substrate adhesion. \end{itemize} See Fig.~\ref{fig1}.
+Lower (resp.\ higher) adhesion parameter values facilitate (resp.\ impede) adhesion.
+The relative values between adhesion parameters are critical: If $j_{cs} = j_{cm}> j_{cc}$ for example, passive cells prefer to adhere to each other preferably than adhering to the substrate or to motile cells.
+Through a qualitative analysis, we have identified in Appendix \ref{ap:a} seven dynamic patterns based on variations in adhesion parameters, substrate stiffness, and cell populations:

-\begin{enumerate} \item \textit{Clusters of passive and active cells sharing boundaries, each cell preferring their own type:} When $j_{cc} < j_{mm} \approx j_{cm} \approx j_{cs} \approx j_{ms}$, cells cluster with their own type, and secondarily with the opposite type, over sticking to the substrate.
-See Fig.~\ref{fig3}(a).
+\begin{enumerate} \item \textit{Clusters of passive and motile cells sharing boundaries, each cell preferring their own type:} When $j_{cc} < j_{mm} \approx j_{cm} \approx j_{cs} \approx j_{ms}$, cells prefer clustering with their own type, and secondarily with the opposite type, over sticking to the substrate.
+See Fig.~\ref{fig2}(a).

-\item \textit{Separate clusters consisting of only passive or active cells with no inter-species adhesion:} Strong intra-species adhesion ($j_{qq}$, $q = c, m$) and weak inter-species adhesion, $j_{cm} \gg j_{qq}$, promote segregation.
-See Fig.~\ref{fig3}(b).
+\item \textit{Separate clusters consisting of only passive or motile cells with no inter-species adhesion:} Strong intra-species adhesion ($j_{qq}$, $q = c, m$) and weak inter-species adhesion, $j_{cm} \gg j_{qq}$, promote segregation.
+See Fig.~\ref{fig2}(b).